 How to push forward a project not moving forward.

-The player controls four different characters to help Alice save the Underland.
+The player controls four differents characters to help Alice save the Underland.

 I was in charge of the level design, but I also helped out with the game design.
 I also made SFX for enemies and weapons.

-With regard to the design of the levels, the game is constructed like a metroidvania game, where parts of the world are not accessible until you have acquired special abilities, objects or characters.
-But the lead game designer and I decided to push the maze aspect to the top of the map game world.
-In fact, we have designed a map that is divided into several pieces of puzzle, these are the levels that the player must connect to each other, through the four colors of a deck of cards.
-For example, one piece of puzzle can be connected to several others, allowing the player to create shortcuts or access hidden places in a level.
+Regarding the level design, the game is built like a metroidvania game, where parts of the world are not accessible until you have acquired special abilities, objects or characters.
+But the lead game designer and I decided to push the maze aspect to the top, within the game world's map.
+Thus, we designed a map divided into several pieces of puzzle, representing the levels, that the player have to plug to each other through same connectors shape to open new routes, shortcuts or find secret places in a level.

 In the levels themselves, I have defined three types of activities for the player

 I especially balanced the levels so that the player always has something to do, while managing the rhythm with these activities, used as a resting phase or peak of difficulty.

 As far as game design is concerned, I helped on the combat system and I designed, with the lead game designer, all the special abilities assigned to each character (Mc Twisp the white rabbit, Absolem the caterpillar, the Mad Hatter and the Cheshire cat), each of them had to be different and meaningful to use.
 We also had to design these abilities with strong constraints in mind from Disney:

 Being part of the design process helped me a lot to build a library of level sequences that we could use later on.

 Production was difficult, because of late design choices from the publisher and buggy tools on our side.
 However, my only regret would be that the game went unnoticed on the market, despite the popularity of the film, simply because the general perception is that games adaptation of movies are bad or at best, mediocre.
 It’s too bad, because it’s a really fun game with a unique identity.